Shelter for a Little Girl

 Eva Novotna was born in December 1938 in Prague.
 When she was three months old, the Germans occupied Bohemia and Moravia.
 Since her father was Jewish, the little baby was also registered as Jewish.

 Under occupation the whereabouts of every Jew, including small children, had to be registered.
 Sheltering a Jewish child without notifying the authorities was extremely dangerous.
 Milena’s husband too had been arrested and sent to Sachsenhausen concentration camp.
-Being the wife of a political enemy put Milena and her son, Milan, in a hazardous situation and enhanced the danger for their being caught with a Jewish child in their care.
+Being the wife of a political enemy put Milena and her son, Milan, in a hazardous situation and hiding a Jeiwsh child only enhanced the danger in which they found themselves.
 In addition, due to Eva's illegal status, no ration cards were issued for her.
 Despite the hardship and risks to her and to her son Milan, Milena Herbenova took loving care of her little protégé.
 Since Eva could not go to school, Herbenova engaged private tutors to teach the child at home.

 When Eva's mother returned, she found a healthy and happy child.
 The close connection with the rescuer was maintained until Herbenova emigrated to the USA in 1948.